 Winter is a tricky time for car seat safety.
 With temps well below freezing, it’s important to bundle up your little ones but all those layers can be dangerous.
-The extra padding of a winter coat requires extra slack in car seat straps but, in an accident, the coat can compress– and that extra slack will cause the child to slip out of the harness.
+The extra padding of a winter coat requires extra slack in car seat straps but, in an accident, the coat will compress—and that extra slack will cause the child to slip out of the harness.

 We know the coat-versus-car-seat shuffle is a huge challenge for many parents but there are ways to safely transport children in car seats while keeping them warm.
 With that in mind, we wanted to share a few tips to help you keep your little ones safe and warm on the road:

 You should always warm up your car in cold temperatures but it’s especially important when you have little ones without coats.
 Ideally, you should start your car 10 to 15 minutes before heading out of the driveway, with the heating system on full blast, so that your car is warm enough for your passengers in the back seat.

 Plus, making time to start your car will give you a few extra minutes when wintry conditions require you to brush off the car or scrape the windows.
 (If you have a garage be sure to pull your car out of the garage and into your driveway before starting the engine.)